gkduss/gkduss/README.md

 ## 🙋‍♀️ About Me

-- I'm currently learning Python, Web hacking
+- I'm currently learning Endpoint Security, IAM
 - How to reach me
 <br>